Career Pathways in Arts and Communications: Exploring Options and Exceptions

 While audio engineering is firm within the arts and communications cluster, other engineering disciplines typically belong to different career clusters:

-the design and construction of aircraft and spacecraft.
+- Aerospace engineering the design and construction of aircraft and spacecraft.

 These engineering fields focus principally on technical problem solve preferably than creative expression or communication, place them outside the arts and communications cluster.
 They typically belong to the science, technology, engineering, and mathematics (stem )career cluster alternatively.